zlahham/dotfiles/README.md

 I stopped using [homeshick](https://github.com/andsens/homeshick) to organise and sync all the dotfiles between the machines because I felt I had little control over what I actually want from syncing my dotfiles.

-Most of my `.vimrc` was inspired from other people, they are far too many to list them all here.
-So a silent thank you to all of them.
+Most of my `.vimrc` was copied from other people, they are far too many to list them all here - so a silent thank you to all of them.

 Hope this helps anyone!